Be My Wife: Reception

-Cash Box said that it "demonstrates the rock and roll side of 'Low.'" and that there is also "a shrill organ, unusual guitar and synthesizer lines, and the creative use of a barrelhouse piano."
+Cash Box said that it "demonstrates the rock and roll side of 'Low and that there is also "a shrill organ, unusual guitar and synthesizer lines, and the creative use of a barrelhouse piano."

 Music video

-"Be My Wife" apparently was Bowie's first official video since "Life on Mars?".
-The video is in fact rather similar: Bowie stands alone against a white backdrop singing the song alone.
-However, Stanley Dorfman's new clip featured a Bowie in make-up and clothing influenced by Buster Keaton and giving an irreverent, detached performance on a guitar, which does gel with the candid feeling generated by the song.
+"Be My Wife" was Bowie's first official video since "Life on Mars?".
+The video is similar: Bowie stands alone against a white backdrop singing the song alone.
+However, Stanley Dorfman's video features Bowie in make-up and clothing influenced by Buster Keaton and giving a detached performance on a guitar.

 Track listing

 All tracks written by David Bowie.